tetricky/sqlite-backup/README.md

 Default: ``

+### MAIL settings

-### The MAIL notification settings are inherited, and included if they might be of use.
+The MAIL notification settings are inherited, and included if they might be of use.
 They should be considered unsupported.

 #### MAIL_SMTP_ENABLE